 Are there any model or equipment restrictions at the airfield?

-Aircraft and radios should meet AMA’s general recommendations and requirements for safety.
-There are a few neighbors living nearby, so engines should be muffled to standard manufacturer type noise levels.
-The grass is generally mowed once per week but rain sometimes prevents mowing so tall grass may interfere with your takeoff if your plane has small wheels.
+Aircraft, radios and pilots activities should meet the AMA’s general recommendations and requirements for safety.
+There not many neighbors living nearby but never the less, engines should be muffled to standard manufacturer type noise levels.
+We generally try to mow the runway grass about once per week but sometimes rain or people’s schedules interfere resulting in grass too tall for planes with especially small wheels.